Vladimir-csp/xdg-terminal-exec/README.md

   - If no valid entries were found among those marked in configs, every entry found in XDG_DATA hierarchy is checked in a row.
 First applicable will be used.
   - If all of the above fails, `xterm -e`

+## Desktop entry
+For defining terminals usual desktop entries may be used.
+The only addition is the key `X-ExecArg` which defines the exection argument for the terminal emulator.
+It defaults to `-e` if unset, but may be specifically set to an empty string.

 ## syntax
 ```
 xdg-terminal-exec command arguments